 7.1.1 LPWA-CSS signals

 The radio signals used by both the end nodes and the gateway employ the same modulation and spreading.
 They are chirp spread spectrum signals parametrized by the Spreading Factor (SF), a parameter ranging from 7 to 12 controlling the slope and the length in time of the signals.
-As a useful convention in the context of LPWAN-CSS systems and networks, the term SF index represents the log2( ) of the actual spreading factor computed according to the LoRaWAN Specifications (see [i.1]), and ranges from 7 to 12.
-So, the spreading factor, according to the LoRaWAN Specifications range from 128 (SF=7) to 4096 (SF=12).
+As a useful convention in the context of LPWAN-CSS systems and networks, the term SF index represents the log2( ) of the actual spreading factor computed according to the LoRaWAN Specifications (see [i.1]).
+So, the actual spreading factor, according to the LoRaWAN Specifications range from 128 (SF=7) to 4096 (SF=12).

 In Figure 5 an example of the instantaneous frequency of a LPWAN-CSS radio signal with SF=7 in a bandwidth of 125kHz is given: we observe the frequency is sweeping with respect to the centre of the operating channel (assumed to 0 for simplicity) from -62.5 kHz to 62.5 kHz.
 The channels are separated by 200 kHz.